-It is proposed that for 2018-2019 that monitoring of irrigation consents continues at the same levels as during the 2017-2018 year.
+It is proposed that for that for 2019-2020 that monitoring of irrigation consents continues at the same levels as during the 2018-2019 year.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2019-2020.